QBDev0ps/DevOps-Cloud-projects/Project3.md

 **`$ sudo systemctl reload apache2`**

 The next step is to create a PHP test script to confirm that PHP is correctly installed and configured on the server.
-To execute this, we create a file named index.php in the projectlamp web root folder.
+To execute this, we create a file named `index.php` in the projectlamp web root folder.

+`$ vim /var/www/projectlamp/index.php`

 This will open a blank file.
 We then add the following PHP code inside the file: